zeptofs/nz-api-documentation/source/index.html.md

 - The timestamp from the header (as a string)
 - The character `.` (dot)
-- The actual JSON payload (i.e., the request’s body)
+- The actual JSON payload (request body)

 **Step 3: Determine the expected signature**